The ARK

 Inspired by Christ's example, The ARK Honors and Respect the humanity and dignity of its guests and staff members; affirming that every person is precious in God's sight.

-The Ark provides a safe, drug and alcohol free environment for families and individuals who are in need of emergency or transitional housing.
+The Ark provides a safe, drug and alcohol free environment for families and single women who are in need of emergency or transitional housing.

 The Ark empowers its guests to stabilize their lives by assisting them in obtaining permanent housing and employment.